michaelszymczak/jekyll-sandbox/app/_drafts/abstraction-less-can-be-more.md

 The trade-off is hence the following.

 **By decomposing abstractions you increase number of things to name when you implement the abstraction**.
-It can be a cost, or it acn be an opportunity.
+It can be a cost, but it is also an opportunity.
 So here is another trade-off.
-Taking time to name things properly increases understanding increases maintainability as saves time in a long run, but takes more time in a short run.
+Taking time to name things properly increases understanding, increases maintainability as it saves time in a long run, but takes more time in the short run.

 The final list of features is the following.